Los Angeles Child Molestation Defense Lawyer

 - Mistaken identity: False accusations can arise when someone thinks they witnessed something or misinterprets an adult’s relationship with a child.

 If you’ve been falsely accused, it is understandable to not want to pay for a criminal defense attorney.
 However, trying to clear your name on your own when your entire future is at stake can result in devastating consequences that include jail, sex offender registration, loss of professional licensing, loss of custody, and more.

-What You Should NOT Do If you Are Accused of Molestation
+What You Should NOT Do If you Are Accused of Molestation in LA

 Being accused of child molestation is a very serious matter because criminal charges can have long-term or lifelong ramifications.